Full Review of the Woodland Park Zoo in Seattle (From a Local!)

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate, I may earn commissions from qualifying purchases.
 This post was not sponsored by the Woodland Park Zoo, but I have collaborated with them in the past with my Instagram account.

 The Woodland Park Zoo is quite large, covering 92 acres.
-There are over 70 exhibits at the Woodland Park Zoo with over 1,000 animals.
-Expect to spend at least half a day at the Woodland Park Zoo if you want to see everything!
+There are over 70 exhibits with over 1,000 animals.
+Expect to spend at least half a day there if you want to see everything!

-The Woodland Park Zoo’s hours vary by season.
-Typically the zoo opens at 9:30am, and closes at either 6pm or 4pm depending on the season.
+The zoo’s hours vary by season.
+Typically it opens at 9:30am, and closes at either 6pm or 4pm depending on the season.
 For the current schedule, see the official zoo website.

-More than 1.3 million people visit the Woodland Park Zoo each year!
+More than 1.3 million people visit each year!

 Travel Tip: If you’re planning a trip to the Woodland Park Zoo, consider buying a Seattle CityPASS.
 You’ll be able to save money if you plan on visiting multiple attractions.